mattermost/docs/source/welcome/get-started-mattermost-channels.rst

   :width: 24px
   :alt: Navigate between Channels, Playbooks, and Boards using the Product list icon.

 Channels are where you can communicate with your team about various topics or projects.
-Channels and channel management tools are available in the channel sidebar to the left.
+The channels you're a member of and useful channel management tools are available in the channel sidebar to the left.

-See [XXX] for details on the many ways you can use Channels to enable team collaboration.
+See our `Mattermost Channels <https://docs.mattermost.com/guides/channels.html>`__ documentation for details on the many ways you can use Channels to enable team collaboration.

 Channels and direct messages
 ----------------------------

 Everyone who joins a Mattermost workspace is automatically added to two default channels: **Town Square** and **Off-Topic**.
+See our `Channel Types <https://docs.mattermost.com/channels/channel-types.html>`__ documentation for details.

 - **Town Square** is great for your team-wide communications, such as announcements.
 - **Off-Topic** is great for fun, social, non-work-related conversations.